fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Question 1.)
+At work we will be implementing micro front end using react, do you have any strong opinions on if this actually helps anyone other than QA and testing?
+I see more negatives in velocity and pumping out features.
+Debugging looks very problematic with core dependacy mapping.

+> Question 2.)
+I feel very comfortable with react and my javascript is currently an intermediate level by most standards.
+What is the best way to start getting more advanced?
+Over the years this will happen organically, but is their anything I can be doing on my own?

+> I have a question.
+If we got a task of creating apis along with this traditional web app, should we move our controller logic into somewhere else like service.
+For example, a user registers, he will receive a welcome email and an sms of code.
+We got 2 services in register controller.
+Should we put this logic in another service so that the same workflow could be used if your company ask you to create apis for mobile app?

 > I have a question that I hope you can answer.
 When would be the right time to start learning another programming language?
 To put it briefly, I worked at a music streaming company as a content editor but as the time passed I began learning SQL on and outside the job to make good use of our data.
 After a while I found myself obsessively researching programming languages on and off and began learning python and shell scripting.
 Luck has it that whatever led me down this path is taking me from a degreeless/jobless guy to a data analyst.
 As I become working with python intuitively I do want to eventually move towards something less content-driven and to be honest the landscape continues to confuse me.
 On one hand I'm very interested in Rust, Clojure and Go but I have little interest in frontend development in JS or backend languages like PHP that are in high demand.
 On top of all that I do not have time to waste anymore.
 Sorry for the long rant, hope this made any sense.

 > Any opinions on swagger, and how you would make room for it in a node app?